KDE/documentation-develop-kde-org/content/docs/getting-started/hello_world.md

 ## Build

-You want to use :doc:`cmake` for your build environment.
+You want to use `cmake` for your build environment.
 You provide a file `CMakeLists.txt`, CMake uses this file to generate all Makefiles out of it.
+Learn more about why [KDE uses CMake from Alexander Neundorf](https://lwn.net/Articles/188693/).

 ### CMakeLists.txt